 Spending time barefoot outside has additional benefits thanks to the direct contact with the earth:

 “Our bodies are made up of about 60 percent water, which is great for conducting electricity.
 The earth has a negative ionic charge.
 Going barefoot grounds our bodies to that charge.
-Negative Ions have been proven to detoxify, calm, reduce inflammation, synchronise your internal clocks, hormonal cycles and physiological rhythms.
+Negative Ions have been proven to detoxify, calm, reduce inflammation, synchronize your internal clocks, hormonal cycles and physiological rhythms.
 The best places to get some negative ions through your feet are by the water.
 Everyone knows how good it feels to be barefoot on the beach – now we know why!”

 [Read more about the benefits of earthing/grounding here, including how to get these benefits while sleeping!]